 - 18 states revived expired civil claims.

 Increasing protections for survivors of childhood sexual abuse and sexual assault has been a focus among legislators in recent years.
-In 2019, 23 states and the District of Columbia revised their civil or criminal statutes around child sexual abuse.
+Since 2019, at least 23 states and the District of Columbia revised their civil or criminal statutes around child sexual abuse.

 As state lawmakers revise child sex abuse laws, some states have also addressed statutes for sexual assault claims.
 For example, in 2016, Colorado lawmakers expanded the criminal statute of limitations for sexual assault claims from 10 years to 20 years.
 This statute applies to victims who are 15 years of age or older.
 In Colorado, there is no time limit to file felony charges of sexual offenses against a minor under the age of 15.

 Tolling is an extension of a statute of limitations.
 The limitations period can be stopped and restarted for a number of reasons.